Doctor Aunty: Deepak Budki

 Her daughter Sarita was looking askance at me as

-I did not pay much heed to Sarita except to exchange a few smiles once in a while.
+I paid little heed to Sarita, except to exchange a few smiles once in a while.
 Meanwhile, Lalita came into the room with hot

 morning we are proceeding to Katra directly from this place.
 We intend to have a darshan of Mata Vaishno Devi on our way back.
 Have you ever been to Mata's